Rate-Distortion Theory in Coding for Machines and its Application: Introduction

-In this paper, we develop and utilize rate-distortion theory for machines, with specific attention to coding for deep models.
-The main contributions of our work are as follows: \begin{itemize} \item We present a framework that allows for theoretical analysis of coding for machines. \item We prove multiple theorems governing the optimal performance of the aforementioned approaches, as well as important design considerations. \item Where our theory does not provide concrete proofs, we motivate our design considerations through empirically demonstrated hypotheses. \item Using the new theoretic understanding, we either improve upon or better explain our previously published work in image coding for machines in several settings.
-The resulting codecs all achieve, to the best of our knowledge, state-of-the-art (SOTA) rate-distortion performance on their corresponding tasks. \end{itemize}
+\begin{itemize} \item We present a framework that allows for theoretical analysis of coding for machines, including all three of the commonly used approaches in the field. \item Using our new formulation, we greatly extend the current theoretical understanding of rate-distortion theory in coding for machines.
+We prove that under reasonable conditions, all 3 approaches can achieve the same optimal performance in the asymptotic ideal case.
+Furthermore we prove that supervised optimisation yields better optimal rate-distortion performance in coding for machines. \item Where our theory does not provide concrete proofs, we offer guidance for design considerations through empirically demonstrated hypotheses.
+Specifically we analyze the effect of different optimisation targets when optimising a CfM codec without task-labels. \item Using the new theoretic understanding, we better explain our previously published work in image coding for machines.
+Additionally, we utilise our insights into the design of learned image codecs for machines to present new or improved results for additional tasks and task models.
+The resulting codecs all achieve, to the best of our knowledge, state-of-the-art (SOTA) rate-distortion performance in their corresponding setting. \end{itemize}

-We present our work in the following order: Section~\ref{sec:RD_theory} presents background on rate-distortion, including prior theory in coding for machines, followed by our formulation and theoretic results; Section~\ref{sec:design} discusses design considerations in cases beyond the scope of our theory, including evidence-based motivating hypotheses; In Section~\ref{sec:applications}, we demonstrate the benefits of our theory in practice, achieving state-of-the-art rate-distortion performance on several computer-vision tasks; Finally, Section~\ref{sec:conclusion} provides summary and conclusions.
-Throughout the paper, upper case variables $X,Y, T$ represent random variables (RVs), their lower case counterparts $x,y,t$ represent single observations, sets and spaces are represented by script letter such as $\mathbfcal{P},\mathbfcal{R}$, and other notation is explained when introduced.
+We present our work in the following order: Section~\ref{sec:RD_theory} presents background on rate-distortion, including prior theory in coding for machines, followed by our formulation and theoretic results; Section~\ref{sec:design} discusses design considerations in cases beyond the scope of our theory, including evidence-based motivating hypotheses; In Section~\ref{sec:applications}, we demonstrate the benefits of our theory in practice, achieving state-of-the-art rate-distortion performance on several computer-vision tasks; Finally, Section~\ref{sec:conclusion} provides a summary and cites several examples of CfM in other settings which corroborate our conclusions.
+Throughout the paper, upper case variables $X,Y, T$ represent random variables; their lower case counterparts $x,y,t$ represent single observations; sets and spaces are represented by script letter such as $\mathbfcal{P},\mathbfcal{R}$; and other notation is explained when introduced.
 For ease of reading, we present all theorems and corollaries in the main body of the paper, and all proofs in Appendix~\ref{app:proofs} of the supplemental material.